dream-html - build robust and maintainable OCaml Dream webapps

 opam update

-Alternatively, to install the latest commit that may not have been released yet:
+Alternatively, to install the latest commit that may not have been released yet, you have two options.
+If you need only the HTML generation:

 opam pin add dream-html git+https://github.com/yawaramin/dream-html